-As true ambassadors of Italy and its many beauties we have set ourselves an impossible task: we have selected (Only) 10 beaches for you, do not miss them!
+As true ambassadors of the beauties of Italy, we set ourselves an arduous task: to select the best beaches in Italy.
+Don't miss them!

 As it happens in other countries bordering the Mediterranean, Italy has a love affair with its sea, which represents a spectacular tourist and environmental resource.